-- If your computer does not have an Ethernet connector, you can add a Wake on LAN adapter. - To help with power management, you can add a modem and have your computer start when a ring is detected by the modem.
+To help with power management, you can add a modem and have your computer start when a ring is detected by the modem.
 Using an internal modem, you can use the Configuration/Setup Utility program to enable Modem Ring Detect, or using an external modem, you can enable Serial Port Ring Detect.
-For more information, see Using Your Personal Computer.
+For more information, see the IntelliStation E Pro User Guide.